-Unsure whether it's safe to drive when you're pregnant?
-Read on to get helpful pregnancy driving advice.
+Are you unsure if it's safe to drive when you're pregnant?
+Read on to get some handy pregnancy driving advice.

 It's only natural to worry about whether being pregnant could affect your usual routines.
 One of the most commonly asked questions is, ‘Can I drive when pregnant?'